-Winchester Public School and large institutional the structures such as Cabbagetown Youth Centre are important buildings within the Cabbagetown Northwest Heritage Conservation District.
+Winchester Public School and large institutional structures such as the Cabbagetown Youth Centre are important buildings Cabbagetown within the Northwest Heritage Conservation District.
 As well, the Cabbagetown Northwest Heritage Conservation District includes two churches, St. Luke's United Church and Eglise du Sacre-Coeur, which also require special attention.
-These large structures present a variety of conservation issues usually not encountered in smaller residential properties.
+These large structures present a variety of conservation issues encountered smaller usually not in residential properties.